Print This Page

-The Editors of the plays and poems
+The Editors of the Plays and Poems

 Each play is edited by a scholar or team of scholars.
 The old-spelling transcription is carefully encoded and proofread meticulously against the original; from this a modern text is generated, complete with annotations and thorough collation.
 The editors also prepare extensive documents illustrating the context and history of the play's reception.